 You may wonder why sometimes “Tibet” is referred to as the “Tibet Autonomous Region (T.A.R.).”
 Actually, they are quite different things.
-In this post we will explain the difference, and at the end of the post let you know the main points you need to grasp for travel purposes.
+In this post we will explain the difference, and at the end of the post let you know the main points you need to grasp for a visit to Tibet.

 For Tibetan people, the term “Tibet” refers to all of the lands on the vast Tibetan Plateau, a region as large as Western Europe.
 It stretches roughly from Xining and Dartsedo in the East, to the Indian border in the West, to Xinjiang in the north, to the Nepali, Bhutanese, Burmese and Indian borders in the south.